|Nutritional Guidelines (per serving)|

 Chicken always seems to take center stage, but turkey is worth the spotlight.
 Turkey wings in particular have such obvious virtues.
 A turkey wing is a similar size to a chicken leg with a similar ratio of meat to bone, making it perfect for an appetizer or even a main dish.
 If you are a dark meat lover, then turkey wings are definitely for you.
 Once you try these wings in a standalone format—that is, without the time and trouble of cooking the whole bird—you might get hooked.

 The seasoning here is classic poultry seasoning: fresh rosemary, marjoram, thyme, sage, parsley, black pepper, and nutmeg.
 This particular blend does something special when slathered on turkey, but use whatever combination of fresh herbs you have on hand.
 Either way, they smell delicious while roasting Plus, using your oven to cook wings is much healthier than deep frying and with easier cleanup.

-- 1/2 cup mixed fresh herbs (rosemary, marjoram, thyme, sage, and/or parsley)
+1/2 cup mixed fresh herbs, such as rosemary, marjoram, thyme, sage, and/or parsley